 [Section 38 amended by No. 51 of 1986 s.
 46(2).]

 38A.
-Commission may accept final payment from liquidator
+WorkCover WA may accept final payment from liquidator

 (1) WorkCover WA may accept from the liquidator of an insurer an amount, as agreed between WorkCover WA and the liquidator, for crediting to the Fund in full and final satisfaction of all rights, whether actual, contingent or prospective, that WorkCover WA has or may have against the liquidator or the insurer under this Act.